AdelaideSky/GoXlr-Macos/README.md

 - Synchronize sliders and pickers with the actual physical configuration of the GoXLR (actually not the REAL data but quite the same)
-- Add chat mic and broadcast mix supports (all mic system in general)
 - Add other features of the GoXLR (profiles, colours, micro, routing…)
 - Many more...